Part 2

 And Eku and Yathi already treated Goguk like a brother.

-But amongst the Abantu there was a superstition: that when half of an ikanabe was lost, especially when the bond was strong, the remaining half soon followed them into the afterworld.
+But amongst the Abantu there was a superstition: that if half of an ikanabe was lost, especially when the bond was strong and a replacement was not found soon, the remaining half would follow his companion into the afterworld.

 The tribe camped a short distance from the river, within a mopane grove sprawled across a prominence of land, a welcome respite after the monotony of flat plains and low hillocks.